Magform/articleAnalyzer/src/site/markdown/implementation.md

 Each Article object created is composed of:

-- id: the unique article id
+- identifier: the unique article identifier
+- section: the argument section regarding the article
+- source: the online newspaper the article comes from
+- publicationDate: the date of the first publication of the article
+- language: the article writing language
 - url: the web url of the page which contains the article
-- source: the online newspaper the articles come from
-- date: the article first publication date
-- title: the article title
+- title: the article's title
+- subtitle: the article's subtitle
-- body: the article body
+- body: the article's body
+- newspaperPage: the page of the newspaper which contains the article
+- words: the body words count of the article

 The Article class provides:

 - default constructor: initializes all the attributes of the class to their default values (every attribute of this class is a [java.lang.String](https://docs.oracle.com/javase/8/docs/api/java/lang/String.html) object, so they are initialized with "")
-- constructor with parameters: initializes all the attributes with the respective given parameters
 - getters for each attribute
 - setters for each attribute
+- fullSetter: sets the given Article object attribute name to the given value.
+A [java.lang.IllegalArgumentException](https://docs.oracle.com/javase/8/docs/api/java/lang/IllegalArgumentException.html) exception is thrown if the given attribute name to be set is not one of the Article object's attributes

 #### Library
 The Library class represents a collection of [Article](#Article) objects, implemented with an array.